kworam/ProcScript/README.md

         function blockFunction1() {
             return new MyFirstProc({input1: "Hi Mom!"});
         },
-        function blockFunction2(resultObj) {
+        function blockFunction2(paramObj) {
-			console.log(resultObj.output1[0]);
+			console.log(paramObj.output1[0]);
             return PS.NEXT;
         }]

     });

-A block function either has one parameter or no parameters.
-If a block function calls a Proc that returns a result object, the next block function can access the result object by declaring a parameter to receive it.  `blockFunction2` in `ProcCallsProc` receives the result object from `MyFirstProc` in parameter `resultObj`.
+If a block function returns a Proc instance, ProcScript runs it and passes its parameter object to the next block function.
+In
+`ProcCallsProc`, `blockFunction2` receives the parameter object from `MyFirstProc` in variable `paramObj`.

 If you run `ProcCallsProc` like this: